-- Leave Accrual Fund: This fund is used to account for assets held by the district for buyback of accrued annual leave and in the case of executive staff, a specified percentage of unused sick leave from employees at the time of their separation from the district (e.g., retirement).
+- Leave Accrual Fund: This fund is used to account for assets held by the district for buyback of accrued annual leave and at the time of their separation from the district (e.g., retirement).
 For budgetary reporting within the context of BARS, this fund is rolled up into the general fund. - Capital Projects Fund: A fund established to accumulate assets for future capital purchases and for current capital expenditures.
 Capital expenditures are for items having a cost greater than \$5,000 and a service life of greater than one year (e.g., major equipment, fire apparatus, and fire stations).
-For budgetary reporting within the context of BARS, this fund is rolled up into the general fund.

-- Grant Management Fund: A fund established with a contribution of assets from the state or federal government that are to be used for a specified purpose, activity, or facility.
+For budgetary reporting within the context of BARS, this fund is rolled up into the general fund. - Grant Management Fund: A fund established with the contribution of assets from the state or federal government that are to be used for a specified purpose, activity, or facility.
 Assets in this fund are maintained in a non-interest-bearing account in compliance with federal grant requirements.
-For budgetary reporting within the context of BARS, this managerial fund is rolled up into the general fund.
-For budgetary reporting within the context of BARS, this fund is rolled up into the general fund. - Debt Service Fund: A fund established for the purpose of payment of debt service on the district's limited tax general obligation debt. - Emergency Medical Services (EMS) Fund: The EMS fund is supported by the district's EMS levy which funds, in part, delivery of emergency medical services to the district's residents.
+For budgetary reporting within the context of BARS, this managerial fund is rolled up into the general fund. - Debt Service Fund: A fund established for the purpose of payment of debt service.
+The district's debt service fund is currently inactive as the district has no debt. - Emergency Medical Services (EMS) Fund: The EMS fund is supported by the district's EMS levy which funds, in part, delivery of emergency medical services to the district's residents.
 The district receives advanced life support (ALS) ambulance service from Camas Washougal Fire Department through an interlocal agreement.
-This agreement currently specifies that EMS levy revenue passes through the EMS fund and transferred to the City of Camas for the district's share of ambulance service expenses.
+This agreement currently specifies that revenue from the EMS levy passes through the EMS fund and transferred to the City of Camas for the district's share of ambulance service expenses.

-Figure 19 illustrates the relationship between revenue, funds, and expenditures.
+Figure 18 illustrates the relationship between revenue, funds, and expenditure.

-Figure 19.
+Figure 18.
 Overview of Fund Relationships